-Step #3 - Begin the Dance.
+Step #3 - Begin the dance.
 Once engaged in a dialogue, the substance of the negotiations will begin.
 When it comes to negotiations, it's not one size fits all.
 Styles and methods of negotiation vary from person to person and can also vary based on the circumstances.

-However, there are several recommended guidelines that apply to just about any negotiation scenario:
+However, several recommended guidelines apply to just about any negotiation scenario:

 - Apply what you've learned.
 If you completed Step #1, you should be armed with an understanding of the strengths and weaknesses of your position(s) and the other party's position(s), and you can use that knowledge to your advantage. - Remove your ego!
 The ego gets the best of us in a lot of situations (both business and personal); however, if you learn to remove your ego from the situation, you are much more likely to see a positive result in your negotiations. - Live by the Golden Rule.
-Show respect for others and conduct yourself in a professional manner.
+Show respect for others and professionally conduct yourself.
 Remember that you are representing not only yourself, but also your board and your community. - Focus on a Win-Win.
 In some negotiations, the parties are so focused on seeing the other side "lose" that they end up losing too.
 Instead, place your focus on a win-win scenario. - Be a realist.
 In most negotiations, neither party will end up getting everything that they want.
-If both parties take that into account, the negotiations are more likely to move closer to a finalized deal.
+If both parties take that into account, the negotiations are more likely to move closer to a finalized deal. - Don't take things personally / Take the High Road.
+Don't let a perceived slight (or even a real slight) derail what could be a positive outcome, and if you do feel slighted, don't attempt to return the favor.